Cloufield/gwaslab/docs/Download.md

 Currently, you can download the following files using GWASLab with the keywords:

-!!! error "Datasets are currently hosted on Dropbox which may not be accessible for users in certain regions."
+!!! error "Processed datasets are currently hosted on Dropbox which may not be accessible for users in certain regions."

 |Keyword|Description|Note|
 |-|-|-|